 When traumatic events occur within families, communities, and whole cultures -- whether they are related to birth and death, bonding and attachment, natural disasters, abuse, mental or physical illness, religious persecution, racism, war, incarceration, slavery, or loss of home/country -- the whole family and future generations will experience consequences, often without even knowing about the original trauma.
 This is called transgenerational trauma.
 It is pervasive and prevalent across all demographics, and can be particularly difficult to pinpoint and address because we experience the effects without necessarily knowing the context.

-In my practice, both in one-to-one and group sessions, I use The Intention Method to support you in gently exploring the roots of issues you are struggling with and in becoming reacquainted with the parts of yourself that have been waiting to be seen and embraced and who carry the gifts of your authenticity, your will to live, and your ability to thrive.
+In my practice, both in one-to-one and group sessions, I use The Intention Method based in Identity-oriented Psychotrauma Theory, or IoPT, to support you in gently exploring the roots of issues you are struggling with and in becoming reacquainted with the parts of yourself that have been waiting to be seen and embraced and who carry the gifts of your authenticity, your will to live, and your ability to thrive.
 This method is unique in its ability to bring to light roots of trauma of which our conscious minds are not aware -- including traumas related to our own conception, birth, and early childhood, as well as transgenerational traumas.
 It is a powerful method, yet it is also very gentle and has little risk of being retraumatizing.

 To read more about The Intention Method, click here.